niladrik/GPHS/README.md

 ## GPHS: Hyperparameter selection in Gaussian Process models

-The R package ‘GPHS’ provides functions for MCMC update of the hyperparameters in covariance function in Gaussian process models.
+The R package ‘GPHS’ provides the users with various algorithms for MCMC update of the hyperparameters in covariance function in Gaussian process models.
 It includes the Elliptical Slice Sampling algorithm as discussed in [Nishihara, Murray and Adams (2014)](https://www.cs.princeton.edu/~rpa/pubs/nishihara2014generalized.pdf) and Metropolis-Hastings algorithm and Slice sampling algorithm for the Surrogate data model as discussed in [Murray et. al